New PlayStation 5 Console Review: The Greatest Best-Selling Console

 From the previous PS4, the new PlayStation 5 console comes with an abundance of improvements.
 Firstly, faster load times of games thanks to the fast SSD storage.

-Secondly, the robust graphics processing unit (GPU) that helps to improve graphics overall in gaming, using higher frame rates such as 60fps or 120fps on 4K/UHD TVs, and ray tracing technology to add more detail and realism.
+Secondly, the robust graphics processing unit (GPU) helps to improve graphics overall in gaming, using higher frame rates such as 60fps or 120fps on 4K/UHD TVs, and ray tracing technology to add more detail and realism.

 The new PlayStation 5 console is an amazing gaming device.
 With a great design and amazing features, it’s making its name as one of the best gaming devices to come out of 2020.
 Still not convinced?
-Let’s find out more on this review.
+Let’s find out more about this review.

 The new PlayStation 5 console is enormous.
 Its height is 39 cm (15.4″) tall and weighs 4,5 kg.
 Good luck finding a TV wall unit that it can fit it standing up.
 It looks awesome standing horizontally than it laying vertically.